-You can now see the estimated traffic from Google for every URL & website & the top 10,000 keywords they rank for.
+View the estimated traffic from Google for every URL & website & the top 10,000 keywords they rank for.

 (1) Data embedded directly in Google SERPs

-As you can see in the screenshot you can see two metrics for every URL in Google SERP - The total monthly traffic that the URL gets from US, as well as the total number of keywords that the URL ranks for (in the US)
+As you can see in the screenshot above, you can see four metrics for every URL & website in Google SERP - The first two are the total monthly traffic that the URL & website get from the US, while the next two are the total number of keywords that the URL & website rank for (in the US for this screenshot)

-When you click either of these two metrics, a new page opens up that shows the top 5000 keywords that the URL ranks for.
+When you click any of these metrics, a new page opens up that shows the top 10,000 keywords that the URL or website ranks for.

-They keywords are ranked in descending order of the amount of traffic they bring in.
-Along with the keywords you can see the estimated organic traffic that the URL gets from Google for that keyword.
+The keywords are ranked in descending order of the amount of traffic they bring in.
+Along with the keywords, you can see the estimated organic traffic that the URL/website gets from Google for that keyword.
 You can also see the usual Keywords Everywhere metrics for each of these keywords.

-(2) Get the top 5000 keywords & the traffic metrics directly for any URL
+(2) Get the top 10,000 keywords & the traffic metrics directly for any URL/website

-When you visit any URL that you want to get the metrics & keywords for, you can simply click this menu item, and a new tab will open up and show you the traffic metrics and the list of the top 10,000 keywords that the URL ranks for.
+When you visit any URL that you want to get the metrics & keywords for, you can click the "Organic Rankings Keyword (URL)" menu item, and a new tab will open up and show you the traffic metrics and the list of the top 10,000 keywords that the URL ranks for.
 For details on the website, you can click the "Organic Rankings Keyword (Domain)" menu item

-No credits are used up when you view the traffic & total number of keywords for each URL on Google SERPs.
-When you view the 5000 keywords for the URL, one credit is used up for one keyword shown on the page.
-So if you view the first 50 keywords from the top 5000, 50 credits are used up to show you the estimated traffic, volume, CPC, competition and trend data for those keywords.
+No credits are used up when you view the traffic & the total number of keywords for each URL/website on Google SERPs.
+When you view the 10,000 keywords for the URL/website, one credit is used up for one keyword shown on the page.
+So if you view the first 50 keywords from the top 10,000, 50 credits are used up to show you the estimated traffic, volume, CPC, competition, and trend data for those keywords.

 Here are the steps we use to calculate this data.